2025 Solar Incentives Guide for Red Hill, SC - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC provides a tax credit for a set percentage of your solar system's cost.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost – for panels, equipment, accessories and labor – although that amount may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+This credit can be claimed on solar panels installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum amount you can claim.

 State & Local Solar Incentives